 NSVI will return to the Philippines Feb 12-20, 2018

 Most of the volunteers for the 2017 Philippines Mission had such a personally and professionally fulfilling experience that they immediately expressed an interest in repeating in 2018.
 Dr. Chirag Patel finished his specialty residency in 2017, he has been vasectomy-trained both before and during the 2017 mission, and he will advance from “assistant” to guest vasectomist.
-So, as of Sep 13, we already have 5 vasectomists who have expressed a strong desire, but that leaves spots for 3 more.
+So, as of Jan 5, we have 5 vasectomists who have committed with deposit donations.

-Feb 10/11: Arrive in Manila and stay at the Manila Hotel.
+Feb 10/11: Doug, Nick, Sally and Seema arrive in Manila and stay at the Manila Hotel.

 Feb 12: Vasectomies at Mary Johnston Hospital, then evening flight to Cebu.

 Cebu Mission, stay at Mandarin Plaza Hotel:

 Feb 13-16: Vasectomies at various locations in and near Cebu (details pending).

 Feb 17: Seminar at Southwestern University – PHINMA: Prevention of Unintended Pregnancies.
 All missioners provide a 15-minute talk to SWU Medical Students*.
 Vasectomies with medical students at Sacred Heart Hospital.